madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 not appear directly within the rule of $guest$ and before the negated subgoal.
 This is a conservative approximation.
-Notice that we have not used any extralogical predicates, yet negated subgoals automatically require all variables appearing inside them to be bound by things that precede them.
+Notice that we have not used any extralogical predicates, yet negated subgoals automatically require all variables appearing inside them to be bound by the subgoals preceding them.
 This is precisely the problem we have with extralogical predicates.

+### Overall sentiment

 The chances are if you chose a declarative language such as Datalog over an imperative alternative, these sort of details are exactly what you are trying to run away from.
 It seems here we're forced to choose between useful functionality and high-level programming.
-The work described here allows you to have both and without incurring a runtime performance penalty.
+The work that follows allows you to have both and do so without incurring a runtime performance penalty.

 ## Understanding invocation safety